 Putting feelings of anxiety, worry, and stress into words—and sharing how you feel with someone you can trust like a family member, friend, community leader, or counselor—is a healthy and important practice when you’re feeling overwhelmed.
 Afterall, when negative feelings get bottled up, they tend to only get worse.
 Chances are, you’ll discover that those close to you are also dealing with some kind of stress in their lives, too.
 At any rate, knowing you have someone on your side who understands how you feel can make the world feel like a much more friendly place.

 Of course, if you or your daughter are dealing with ongoing or major anxiety, depression, or generally upset feelings, there are people in your community who can help.
 Not sure who to turn to?
-Reach out to your girl’s school counselor for local resources.
+Reach out to your primary health care provider for local resources.